-Graaff-Reinet churches
+Graaff-Reinet churches and historic buildings

-Graaff-Reinet churches
+Graaff-Reinet churches and historic buildings

 Description